 The approach to foreshore management at Oak Beach is incremental, slowly integrating actions based on their priorities taking into consideration the existing foreshore condition and management.
 For example, based on site inspections and survey feedback, the dune requires revegetation to stabilise and prevent erosion, and manage land that has been cleared.
-To ensure that the action is accepted, there is an incremental vegetation buffer being established, first starting with a 5 m dune vegetation buffer width that will assist with dune stabilisation against erosion.
+To ensure that the action is accepted, an incremental vegetation buffer is being established, first starting with a 5 m dune vegetation buffer width that will assist with dune stabilisation against erosion.
+It should be noted that management actions will not be implemented without prior public consultation.